UBC-MDS/beijing_air_quality_analysis/README.md

 ### Sub Exploratory Questions:

 1. How does the distribution of air quality data observations look like?
 Are they normally distributed?
-2. If we splited the data into sub data sets based on time frames, will there be any overlap in the 95% confidence interval ranges of the samples?
+2. If we split the data into sub data sets based on time frames, will there be any overlap in the 95% confidence interval ranges of the samples?

 In order to explore the data set while answering the sub questions, we will perform further steps as below to get better understanding for the main question.